How to Find a Lost Life Insurance Policy: Complete Checklist for [2024] + YouTube Video

 U.S. Mail:

-Often there will be plenty of old letters that were saved from the insurance company in question for billing purposes that contained original or updated policies.
+Often there will be plenty of old letters that were saved by the insurance company in question for billing purposes that contain original or updated policies.
 For example, if the policy is Whole Life or Universal Life, there would be projections of what the policy was worth with the cash savings feature of the policy.

 Just by reading the US mail will provide you with much more knowledge and act as a policy locator tool.